-Can we prevent avian flu, for example develop a preventive remedy?
+Can we prevent bird flu, i.e. develop a preventative remedy?

 In a word: no.

-With bird flu viruses, it is not possible to create effective human vaccines in advance, because it is not known exactly what the genetic characteristics of the virus will be if it starts spreading among humans.
-At present, the best way to protect yourself from H5N1 is to avoid contact with infected birds.
+With avian influenza viruses it is not possible to create effective human vaccines in advance, because it is not known exactly what the genetic characteristics of the virus will be if it starts to spread among humans.
+At the moment, the best way to protect yourself from H5N1 is to avoid contact with infected birds.

-And in the meantime, whether you trust it or not, health authorities and many research laboratories are working together to monitor the H5N1 situation and prevent the possibility of a human pandemic.
+And meanwhile, trust it or not, health authorities and many research laboratories are working together to monitor the H5N1 situation and prevent the possibility of a human pandemic.